souzafcharles/Complete-Java-Object-Oriented-Programming-and-Projects/Section_S19_Project_Web_Services_with_Spring_Boot_and_JPA_Hibernate/webServices/README.md

 }
 ```
 ***
+### 18. Exception Handling
+#### 18.1 Requirements for Entity StandardError Class:
+- Create the `StandardError` Entity Class;
+- Basic Attributes;
+  - `timestamp`: The time when the error occurred, formatted using `@JsonFormat`.
+  - `status`: The HTTP status code returned by the server.
+  - `error`: A short, descriptive error message.
+  - `message`: A detailed message explaining the error.
+  - `path`: The URI path where the error occurred.
+- Constructors;
+- Getters & Setters;
+- Serializable.
+#### 18.2 Requirements for ResourceExceptionHandler Class:
+- **ControllerAdvice annotation**: The class should be annotated with `@ControllerAdvice` to handle exceptions globally in the Spring application;
+- **ExceptionHandler annotation**: The class should contain methods annotated with `@ExceptionHandler` to handle specific exceptions, such as `ResourceNotFoundException` and `DatabaseException`;
+- **StandardError class**: The `StandardError` class should be implemented to structure the error responses.
+It should contain fields like timestamp, status code, error message, exception message, and request URI;
+- **ResponseEntity**: Methods should return a `ResponseEntity` that contains the error details, including HTTP status code and body content;
+- **HttpServletRequest**: The methods should accept an `HttpServletRequest` object to capture the request URI and include it in the error response;
+- **Error messages**: Define clear and specific error messages for each exception (e.g., "The requested resource was not found." and "An error occurred while processing your request with the database.");
+- **HttpStatus**: Set the appropriate HTTP status codes for each exception (e.g., `NOT_FOUND` for resource not found, `BAD_REQUEST` for database-related errors);
+- **Time-stamping**: Use `Instant.now()` to add a timestamp to the error response for each exception.
+#### 18.2.1 resourceNotFound(ResourceNotFoundException e, HttpServletRequest request):
+- **@ExceptionHandler(ResourceNotFoundException.class)**: This method will handle exceptions of type `ResourceNotFoundException` globally;
+- **String error**: Defines a custom error message to return when the requested resource is not found;
+- **HttpStatus status**: Sets the HTTP status to `NOT_FOUND` (404) to indicate a missing resource;
+- **StandardError err**: Creates a new instance of the `StandardError` class, passing in the current timestamp, status code, error message, exception message, and the request URI;
+- **ResponseEntity.status(status).body(err)**: Returns a `ResponseEntity` with the status code and the error details.
+#### 18.2.2 database(DatabaseException e, HttpServletRequest request):
+- **@ExceptionHandler(DatabaseException.class)**: This method will handle exceptions of type `DatabaseException` globally;
+- **String error**: Defines a custom error message to return when an error occurs with database processing;
+- **HttpStatus status**: Sets the HTTP status to `BAD_REQUEST` (400) to indicate a database-related error;
+- **StandardError err**: Creates a new instance of the `StandardError` class, passing in the current timestamp, status code, error message, exception message, and the request URI;
+- **ResponseEntity.status(status).body(err)**: Returns a `ResponseEntity` with the status code and the error details.
+### 18.3 Requirements for DatabaseException Class:
+- **Extend RuntimeException**: The `DatabaseException` class should extend `RuntimeException` to make it an unchecked exception;
+- **SerialVersionUID**: Define a `serialVersionUID` for serialization compatibility.
+Annotate it with `@Serial` for automatic versioning of the class during serialization;
+- **Constructor with Message**: Provide a constructor that accepts a custom error message (`String msg`) to be passed to the superclass `RuntimeException`.
+This allows for generating specific exception messages;
+- **Custom Exception Message**: The message passed to the constructor will be used to provide detailed, customized error messages when the exception is thrown.
+### 18.4 Requirements for ResourceNotFoundException Class:
+- **Extend RuntimeException**: The `ResourceNotFoundException` class should extend `RuntimeException` to make it an unchecked exception;
+- **SerialVersionUID**: Define a `serialVersionUID` for serialization compatibility.
+Annotate it with `@Serial` for automatic versioning of the class during serialization;
+- **Constructor with ID**: Provide a constructor that accepts an `Object id` to represent the unique identifier of the resource that could not be found.
+This allows for generating specific exception messages based on the resource ID;
+- **Custom Exception Message**: The message passed to the constructor will be used to provide a detailed, customized error message when the exception is thrown.
+The format should be: `"Resource not found.
+ID <id>"`.
+### 18.5 Methods with Exception Handling in UserService:
+1. **findById(Long id)**:
+  - **Exception Type**: `ResourceNotFoundException`
+  - **Explanation**: If the `User` with the specified `id` is not found in the database (i.e., `Optional<User>` is empty), a `ResourceNotFoundException` is thrown with the `id` passed as part of the exception message.
+This custom exception helps provide a specific error message for missing resources.
+2. **delete(Long id)**:
+  - **Exception Type**: `ResourceNotFoundException`, `DatabaseException`
+  - **Explanation**:
+    - `ResourceNotFoundException`: If an attempt is made to delete a user that doesn't exist in the database (i.e., `EmptyResultDataAccessException` occurs), a `ResourceNotFoundException` is thrown with the `id` of the non-existent resource.
+    - `DatabaseException`: If there is an issue with the database integrity (e.g., a constraint violation occurs), a `DatabaseException` is thrown, with the exception message captured from `DataIntegrityViolationException`.
+This helps handle database-related errors.
+3. **update(Long id, User user)**:
+  - **Exception Type**: `ResourceNotFoundException`
+  - **Explanation**: If the `User` with the specified `id` does not exist (i.e., `EntityNotFoundException` is thrown when fetching the user with `getReferenceById()`), a `ResourceNotFoundException` is thrown with the `id` of the non-existent user.
+This ensures that updates to non-existent users are handled appropriately with a custom exception message.
+### Summary:
+- The `ResourceNotFoundException` is used for situations where a resource is not found (e.g., user not found by `id` or during deletion).
+- The `DatabaseException` is used to handle database-related issues like integrity violations during delete operations.
+***
 ## Project Checklist:
 :ballot_box_with_check: Create a Java Spring Boot Project;<br/>
 :ballot_box_with_check: Structure Logical Layers: Resource, Service, Repository;<br/>